 Before ACE was launched, San Francisco didn’t have a comprehensive, easily accessible way for people experiencing homelessness to get the resources they needed.
 To navigate the system and access the right solutions, clients often needed more help from case managers, or it fell more heavily on clients to perform their own research and advocacy.
 That can be a challenge for people struggling to meet their basic day-to-day needs — especially if they have physical or mental health issues.

-“The goal of ACE is to make the system more fair, transparent, and equitable for the most vulnerable people,” said Holly Aversano, ECS’s Senior Program Manager of Adult Coordinated Entry.
+“The goal of ACE is to make the system more fair, transparent, and equitable for the most vulnerable people,” said Holly Aversano, ECS’s Associate Director of Adult Coordinated Entry.

 Accessing Adult Coordinated Entry